 Public Works Department personnel are on alert for unsightly debris.
-Improperly disposed tires on residential property are particularly common; these tires are collected and stockpiled by personnel throughout the year and hauled to a permitted landfill approximately twice a year.
+Improperly disposed tires are particularly common.
+The City of Chickasaw participates in the STRAW program which reimburses the City for the disposal of tires.
+These tires are collected and stockpiled by personnel throughout the year and are disposed of at Southern Tire Mart quarterly.
+Receipts from this program are included in Appendix G.

-During this reporting period, 5 citations and 5 in-person warnings were issued for violations of the Property Maintenance Code.
-These instances were mostly reported by neighbors and included illegally parked vehicles, unsightly weed overgrowth and accumulation of rubbish.
-Some examples of these recorded Code Violations are included in Appendix E.
+During this reporting period, 4 violations were reported, and citations were issued for violations of the Property Maintenance Code.
+These instances were mostly reported by the code enforcement officer and included illegally parked vehicles, unsightly weed overgrowth and accumulation of rubbish.